zdong1995/Algorithm-Patterns/docs/algorithm/3_TwoPointers/3_1_two_sum.md

 ### 2 Sum - All Unique Pairs

-#### [LT 587](https://www.lintcode.com/problem/two-sum-unique-pairs/): Given an unsorted array with duplicates and target value.
+> [LT 587](https://www.lintcode.com/problem/two-sum-unique-pairs/): Given an unsorted array with duplicates and target value.
 Find all pairs of elements that sum to the target number.
 Return all the distinct pairs of values.

-* Solution 1: Sort + Two Pointers, skip duplicates after finding pairs
+#### Solution 1: Sort + Two Pointers
+Use two pointers to find the pairs, need to skip duplicates after finding pairs
-* Solution 2: One HashSet to record vistied number and another HashSet to deduplicate pair

-{% tabs %}
-{% tab title="Two Pointers" %}
 ```java
 // Solution 1: Sort + Two pointers
 // Time O(nlogn + n) = O(nlogn), Space O(n)